May 16, 2017 at 9:23 am

 This casts further doubt on the credibility of the water consumption values used by both the DoE and the CSIR, and raises the question whether the water consumption values are deliberately underestimated, or were simply not based on the best available information on the actual water consumption values from the various power plants.
 The first option suggests a profound disregard to the ongoing water crisis in South Africa and the second suggests a gross negligence in the scientific rigour.

-Moreover, Eskom pays far less for water than other water users.
-If Eskom had to pay a reasonable household tariff of R10 per kilolitre instead of the greatly-reduced industrial rate, the 2016 water bill would be R3 147 billion, 15 times more than the 2016 system cost of R203 billion.
-Subsidising Eskom’s water tariff instead of using the real value of water further distorts the cost estimates.
+Water is under-valued across tariff categories, particularly for large water users.
+Eskom’s highly-favourable water tariff means that it pays far less for water than many other water users.
+The undervaluing of water and subsidising of Eskom’s water tariff distorts the cost estimates of different electricity supply options.
 Should the true value of water be included in the energy plans, this would further justify a rapid transition away from coal-based energy to water-efficient renewable energy.

 The Constitution and the National Development Plan require the inclusion of the health and water costs of coal into future energy planning for South Africa.
 Failing to do so would underestimate the costs of coal, and overestimate the cost of alternative options.
 Not considering health and water impacts undermines rational, defensible and lawful decision-making about our future energy mix.